Age Suggestion

 Yes

 Brie is named after the region in France where the soft, mold-ripened cheese originated.
 To make this cheese, curds of raw cow’s milk were exposed to natural molds in caves, cellars, and other cool, dark storage places.
 The molds cause surface yeast to bloom into a rind and flavor the creamy interior as the cheese matures.
 Only brie from two French towns—Meaux and Melun—are certified with appellation d'origine contrôlée, an official protection guaranteeing their authenticity.
-Traditionally made with raw cow’s milk, these brie cheeses (often spelled with a capital B to distinguish the origin) are tough to find in the United States, where unpasteurized cheeses must be aged for at least 60 days.
+Traditionally made with raw cow’s milk, these brie cheeses (often spelled with a capital B to distinguish the origin) are tough to find in the United States, where imported cheeses must be pasteurized and aged for at least 60 days.
 This is why pasteurized forms of brie dominate American markets.

 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.